DECAfpga/DECA_board/Tutorials/DeMiSTify/README_somhic.md

 * Makefile: Edit Makefile and change the name of the PROJECT and the BOARDs you want to port.
 The rest should be fine.

-* xxx.qip: Create a file named corename.qip (e.g. nes.qip) and fill it in with the original Mist project files found in .qsf file
+* mistcore.qip: Edit and fill it in with the original Mist project files found in .qsf file

   * Respect the following format [file join $::quartus(qip_path) xxxxxxx] for all the project files: